The funding sources of Greek cinema in the 1970s and 1980s

 Personal remarks

-2. To the modern reader, the above statement probably sounds confusing.
-In reality, until 1986, Greece had no private television networks and every form of film funding originated from different manifestations of the central government.
-In other words, no matter how many the state bodies offering funding, the money originated from the same source.
-This lack of alternative funding opportunities only assisted in the promotion of soviet-style favouritism and state corruption.
+- To the modern reader, the above statement probably sounds confusing.
+In reality, until 1986, Greece had no private television networks, and all film funding originated from various manifestations of the central government.
+In other words, no matter how many state bodies offer funding, the money originates from the same source.
+This lack of alternative funding opportunities only promoted Soviet-style favouritism and state corruption.

-3. In the author’s own view, this is also part of the NGC myth, as this was later promoted by cinema reviewers.
+- In the author’s own view, this is also part of the NGC myth, as this was later promoted by cinema reviewers.
 A common practice in Greece, which the author still struggles to understand, is that anti-government views are almost exclusively promoted through government funding.
 In other words, how can anti-systemic propaganda be sponsored by the system itself?
-This has two possible explanations: firstly, no anti-systemic views are in reality promoted as anti-systemic; secondly, the broader levels of corruption in the system mask the attempts to grasp government funding through the promotion of a harmless anti-systemic mambo jumbo.
-Whatever the case, it remains oxymoron (if not a form of intentionally hidden political agenda) that the 1980s NCC state funding was directed towards NGC productions that criticised previous governments.
+This has two possible explanations: firstly, no anti-systemic views are, in reality, promoted as anti-systemic; secondly, the broader levels of corruption in the system mask attempts to secure government funding through the promotion of harmless anti-systemic mambo jumbo.
+Whatever the case, it remains an oxymoron (if not a form of intentionally hidden political agenda) that the 1980s NCC state funding was directed towards NGC productions that criticised previous governments.

-5. This same type of filming activity is described in a comedy book by the Greek journalist Vasilis Rafaelidis (1992) Memorial Service for an Unfinished Death (Μνημόσυνο για Έναν Ημιτελή Θάνατο), published in Athens by the Editions of the Twenty-First, noted in pages 308-13.
-It is the author’s personal understanding that Tonia Marketaki, Vasilis Rafaelidis and other intellectuals of the Greek Left, saw a potential socialist paradise rising under the pompous name People’s Democratic Republic of Algeria.
+- This same type of filming activity is described in a comedy book by the Greek journalist Vasilis Rafaelidis (1992), Memorial Service for an Unfinished Death (Μνημόσυνο για Έναν Ημιτελή Θάνατο), published in Athens by the Editions of the Twenty-First, noted in pages 308-13.
+It is the author’s personal understanding that Tonia Marketaki, Vasilis Rafaelidis, and other intellectuals of the Greek Left saw a potential socialist paradise rising under the pompous name of the People’s Democratic Republic of Algeria.
 In Rafaelidis’ own words, however, this experience was rather disappointing.

-6. The real name of Kosmas Politis was Paraskevas Toveloudis (1888-1974) and he was a representative of the so-called ‘30s Generation’, which was a pre-war intellectual movement.
+- The real name of Kosmas Politis was Paraskevas Toveloudis (1888-1974), and he was a representative of the so-called ‘30s Generation, which was a pre-war intellectual movement.

-7. In fact, this amount is astronomical.
-In 1983 the average salary was roughly 27,000 drachmas per month.
-By the time’s standards, the films cost was almost equal to the pay of 77 workers for an entire year’s work!!!
-In 2022 and after various adventures with Greek inflation, 25 million drachmas would have equalled to 73,368 Euros.
+- In fact, this amount is astronomical.
+In 1983, the average salary was roughly 27,000 drachmas per month.
+By the time’s standards, the film's cost was almost equal to the pay of 77 workers for an entire year’s work!!!
+In 2022 and after various adventures with Greek inflation, 25 million drachmas would have been equal to 73,368 Euros.
 This is close to the current price of a two-bedroom flat in Athens, built in the early 80s.

-8. The author apologises for this statement with 14 years delay.
+- The author apologises for this statement with a 14-year delay.
 The statement is obviously wrong and tailored to the needs of the original 2008 assignment.
-In reality, NCC funding was unspecified and never followed a specific budget plan; instead, the NCC used to be constantly bailed out by the central government.
+In reality, NCC funding was unspecified and never followed a specific budget plan; instead, the NCC was constantly bailed out by the central government.
 Secondly, there was no such thing as limited funding; as noted earlier, the amounts sponsored for certain films were astronomical.
 Finally, there might not have been so much competition for the NCC funds.
-Some directors who were favourable to the government, had a lot more access to government funds compared to less favourable directors.
-The list of directors funded by the NCC in the 1980s is short and the thematology of their films seems to repeat a specific political agenda.
+Some directors who were favourable to the government had much greater access to government funds than those who were less favourable.
+The list of directors funded by the NCC in the 1980s is short, and the thematology of their films seems to repeat a specific political agenda.
 In the author’s personal view, this appears suspicious.

-9. It is interesting that this ‘confrontation with political corruption’ takes place with funding from the favouritising and corrupt NCC.
+- It is interesting that this ‘confrontation with political corruption’ takes place with funding from the favouritising and corrupt NCC.
 Again, the author of the current paper is only repeating what Tonia Marketaki suggested for the NCC funding system during her past interviews.
-As noted earlier, the author is still struggling to understand how in Greece, the majority of the people who are against the system, are actually working for or being funded by the same system.
+As noted earlier, the author is still struggling to understand how, in Greece, the majority of people opposed to the system are actually working for or being funded by it.

-10. This is probably a euphemism or an element of artistic imagination, as Greece never went through an industrial revolution and never developed such a proletariat.
-Marketaki is probably mixing up historical information to fit her own Marxist agenda, or perhaps the pseudo Marxist agenda of the 1981 socialist government, which controlled the NCC funds.
+- This is probably a euphemism or an element of artistic imagination, as Greece never went through an industrial revolution and never developed such a proletariat.
+Marketaki is probably mixing up historical information to fit her own Marxist agenda, or perhaps the pseudo-Marxist agenda of the 1981 socialist government, which controlled the NCC funds.

-11. This statement is strongly polarised, although this is exactly how the film reads.
-The film suggests that the consequences of war are only felt by the lower social classes, which is not really true.
-In fact, wars are catastrophic and affect all members of the society, even though the impact of these consequences may not be the same for everyone.
-The film also implies that early 20th century Greek Nationalism only aligned with the interests of the rich elites.
-There can be strong arguments against this point as the Great Idea, the two Balkan Wars and the First World War that followed right after, were based on political decisions that had strong public support.
-As for the economic benefits of the rich, at the end of these war, there were not any.
-In 1922, Greece found itself in a dreadful situation, which carried on for a long time.
-The economic devastation was due to the fact that the country’s economy was almost exclusively agricultural.
-The idea of a war situation, where the rich industrialists are profiteering over the dead working classes, might have existed in 1917 Russia; however, this had definitely nothing to do with early 20th century Greece.
+- This statement is strongly polarised, although this is exactly how the film reads.
+The film suggests that the consequences of war are felt only by the lower social classes, which is not true.
+In fact, wars are catastrophic and affect all members of society, even though their consequences may differ for everyone.
+The film also implies that early 20th-century Greek nationalism aligned only with the interests of the rich elite.
+There can be strong arguments against this point, as the Great Idea, the two Balkan Wars, and the First World War that followed were based on political decisions that enjoyed strong public support.
+As for the economic benefits of the rich, at the end of this war, there were none.
+In 1922, Greece found itself in a dreadful situation that persisted for a long time.
+The economic devastation stemmed from the fact that the country’s economy was almost exclusively agricultural.
+The idea of a war situation in which the rich industrialists profited from the dead working classes might have existed in 1917 Russia; however, this had nothing to do with early 20th-century Greece.

-12. The meaning of this specific statement remains a true enigma to the author, even though he was the one who wrote it back in 2008.
-The author’s most recent life experience has shown him that in modern Greece, terms such as matriarchy, feminism and proletariat are expressions of fake identity, which comply with the broader confusion caused by the teachings of Post-modernity.
+- The meaning of this specific statement remains an enigma to the author, even though he wrote it back in 2008.
+The author’s most recent life experience has shown him that in modern Greece, terms such as matriarchy, feminism, and proletariat are expressions of fake identity that reflect the broader confusion caused by the teachings of Post-modernity.